aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-2/_index.md

 ### **Added TextOptions.Fill, Outline & Shadow Properties**
-Aspose.Cells for .NET 8.9.2 has exposed the TextOptions.Fill, TextOptions.Outline & TextOptions.Shadow properties which allows to control the aspects of textual contents of the shape, such as fill, shadow & outline respectively.
+Aspose.Cells for .NET 8.9.2 has exposed the TextOptions.Fill, TextOptions.Outline, and TextOptions.Shadow properties, which allow you to control aspects of the textual contents of the shape, such as fill, shadow, and outline respectively.

-Here is simple usage scenario of aforementioned properties.
+Here is a simple usage scenario of the aforementioned properties.

 **C#**